Maurice Loraine Pears

 Maurice Lorain Pears, CMG (c.
 1872 – 20 October 1916) was a British Army officer who acted as the Commanding Officer of the 17th Battalion, Northumberland Fusiliers, during the first half of World War I.

 Early life

 Pears was the eldest son of M.E.
 Pears, ISC and the grandson of Major-General Sir Thomas Pears.

 Military career

 Pre-Great War

 Pears joined the Cameronians (Scottish Rifles) and saw service in the Tirah campaign as a Lieutenant.

 Pears was promoted from Second Lieutenant to Lieutenant on 14 January 1893.
 He was promoted to Captain on 18 March 1899.

 Pears served with his regiment through the Second Boer War in South Africa.
 He later became a Staff Captain for Railways at the Army Headquarters.
-He was back with his regiment in January 1903, but four months later seconded from the Cameronians to the Colonial Office in May 1903, before returning to Cameronians full-time again in October 1905.
+He was back with his regiment in January 1903, but four months later was seconded from the Cameronians to the Colonial Office in May 1903, before returning to Cameronians full-time again in October 1905.